 There are several activities that cancer patients and survivors can do.
 Some are very similar to what works for the general population, like walking outdoors with a friend, when possible, or exploring your city on a bike.
 However, there are also specific exercise programs geared to cancer survivors in the community, ones that provide a combination of one-on-one exercise programs guided by clinical exercise physiologists who specialize in this area and create community support.
 There are several centres across Canada that offer exercise programs for cancer survivors.
 In the Waterloo-Wellington Region, we offer a unique remote option with individualized exercise prescriptions through the UW WELL-FIT cancer exercise program.
 Live-stream and pre-recorded classes are offered to cancer survivors so that they can safely participate in fitness programs in the comfort of their own homes.

-The important thing is that cancer survivors find activities to do during the pandemic that maintain their health without compromising their safety during treatment and connect them with a supportive community.
+The important thing is that cancer patients and survivors find activities to do during the pandemic that maintain their health without compromising their safety during treatment and connect them with a supportive community.
 If an individual is unsure about the best course of action for themselves, they should speak to their cancer physician or oncology clinic nurse, or connect with someone at a specific cancer exercise program like UW WELL-FIT.